Type Ia supernova Hubble diagram with near-infrared and optical observations: Results

-The data were first analyzed assuming that SNe~Ia are natural standard candles in the NIR and no corrections to the peak magnitudes are needed.
-The weighted scatter around the Hubble line was 0.155 mag in $J$ and 0.140 mag in $H$, which is better than the scatter we found in our analysis of the optical data.
-Inspection of the Hubble residuals revealed a weak dependence on $\Delta M_{15}$ and the color excess $E(B-V)_\mathrm{obs}$.
-When the $a_{J/H}$ and $R_{J/H}$ correction terms were included in the analysis the scatter of the Hubble residuals decreased to 0.147 mag in $J$ and 0.135 mag in $H$.
-In general, the $a_{J/H}$ coefficients are fairly small, which combined with the lack of many of highly-reddened SNe, is the reason for the rather small improvement.
+The data was first analyzed assuming that SNe~Ia are natural standard candles in the NIR and no corrections to the peak magnitudes are needed.
+The weighted scatter around the Hubble line was 0.154 mag in $J$ and 0.141 mag in $H$, which is comparable to the best values reported for $B$ band.
+Inspection of the Hubble residuals revealed a weak dependence on the color excess $E(B-V)_\mathrm{obs}$ and possibly on $\Delta M_{15}$.
+When the $a_{J/H}$ and $R_{J/H}$ correction terms were included in the analysis the scatter of the Hubble residuals only marginally decreased to 0.146 mag in $J$ and 0.136 mag in $H$.
+The corresponding $H$-band Hubble diagram is shown in Fig.~\ref{f:hub_nir} with panels (c) and (d) showing the residuals versus $\Delta M_{15}$ and $E(B-V)_\mathrm{obs}$.
+The weak dependence of the peak magnitudes on $\Delta M_{15}$ and $E(B-V)_\mathrm{obs}$, combined with the lack of many highly reddened SNe, is the main reason for the rather small decrease of the scatter.
+Furthermore, the low values of $R_{J/H}=0.42/0.22$ are consistent with Milky Way type extinction with $R_V\simeq1.5-2$ as commonly found in the optical studies of SNe~Ia.
+The $a_X$ coefficient is $\approx0.20$ in both bands and is smaller than the estimates of \cite{2010AJ....139..120F} and \cite{2012PASP..124..114K}.
+The \cite{2012PASP..124..114K} analysis shows that the estimate of $a_X$ is highly dependent on the sample used.
+Thus, the fact that we used a different sample, together with the different approaches to estimate $\Delta M_{15}$ and $E(B-V)_\mathrm{obs}$, is the most likely the reason for the difference with the previous studies.
+We also note that the $a_X$ coefficient is much smaller than in the $B$ band \citep[see next section and, e.g.,][]{2010AJ....139..120F}, which further supports the conclusion that SNe~Ia are better natural standard candles in the NIR than in the optical.